hugocruz1234/math.test/README.md

-Created a new html file with a header and textbox
+added 3 new paragraphs with radom information to the html file